 EiE supporting community buildings

-EiE is working in partnership with TOE2 and the ORCC to provide energy efficiency support to village halls and community centres across Oxfordshire.
-The aim of the project is to increase the impact of funding for energy efficiency building improvements by supporting the priorities of energy saving for operations of buildings as well as in planning improvements.
+EiE worked in partnership with TOE2 and Community First Oxfordshire (CFO, formerly ORCC) to provide energy efficiency support to village halls and community centres across Oxfordshire.
+The aim of the project was to increase the impact of funding for energy efficiency building improvements by supporting the priorities of energy saving for operations of buildings as well as in planning improvements.
 A challenge of the project is balancing the reduction of energy use with aim to increase community use of the buildings.

 - Energy audits

-Halls and centres are provided with a subsidised energy audit to prioritise actions leading to reduced energy use.
-EiE reinforces each visit with a detailed audit report and provides follow up for 6 months to help hall committees with implementation.
+Halls and centres were provided with a subsidised energy audit to prioritise actions leading to reduced energy use.
+EiE reinforced each visit with a detailed audit report and provides follow up for 6 months to help hall committees with implementation.

 Jumpers and Scarves is a half day workshop aimed at helping community buildings realise energy efficiency savings through management of current energy use and considering efficiency opportunities in planned building upgrades.
 As decisions in community buildings are made by committees who have limited time to consider options and understand energy implications, the workshop highlights key energy efficiency practices and includes a focus on group decision making.

 - 166 Audits delivered to community buildings across Oxfordshire

 - 7 workshops provided to 75 delegates

 An indicator of the benefits from the project is improving benefits to the community through: